Dante Boon: Biography

 Dante Boon started his piano studies at age 14, with Willem Brons at the Sweelinck Conservatorium in Amsterdam.
 He studied composition with Diderik Wagenaar at the Royal Conservatory in The Hague.
 At the age of 24, he joined the Dutch rock band The Scene as a keyboardist and arranger.

-A champion of experimental piano music and of Wandelweiser in particular, Boon has premiered over 70 works, many of which written specifically for him.
+A champion of experimental piano music and of Wandelweiser in particular, Boon has premiered over 100 works, many of which written specifically for him.
 He has performed at such venues as Constellation Chicago, Spectrum, Studio Z, Jeunesses Musicales du Canada, the ISCM Festival, cafe OTO, dotolim, Ftarri Festival, Musica Sacra Maastricht, Gaudeamus Muziekweek, De Link, Paradiso, and regularly at Amsterdam's underground venue Zaal 100 and Klangraum in Düsseldorf.

 Boon has also been active as a concert organizer himself.
 He was one of the young composers who organized the Amsterdam concert series for new music Concerten Tot en Met between 1997 and 2004.
 He has also co-organized the series The Workshop/Maximum Clarity (with James Fulkerson) at Zaal 100, and since 2007 (with Stevko Busch) Pianolab Amsterdam, a showcase for Amsterdam pianists and their guests, at the Goethe-Institut.
 In 2017, Boon organized the Amsterdam Wandelweiser Festival, a four-day festival of Wandelweiser music.
+A second edition of the festival, again curated by Boon, was held at the Amsterdam venue Het Orgelpark in 2022.

-He has recorded music by composers such as Tom Johnson, Philip Corner, Rozalie Hirs, John Cage, Jürg Frey, Antoine Beuger, Samuel Vriezen, Morton Feldman, Richard Ayres and Michael Manion.
+He has recorded music by composers such as Tom Johnson, Philip Corner, Rozalie Hirs, John Cage, Jürg Frey, Antoine Beuger, Jack Callahan, Samuel Vriezen, Morton Feldman, Richard Ayres and Michael Manion.
 With pianist-composer Samuel Vriezen, he recorded Tom Johnson's Symmetries for piano four hands.
 In 2004, he premiered Johnson's Same or Different, commissioned by VPRO Radio.